Vitorino Hilton: Montpellier

 After leaving Marseille for good, Hilton signed a one-year contract with Montpellier despite interests from Ligue 1's rival Evian.
 Hilton revealed that he's expected to return to his homeland after becoming unsettled in France before joining Montpellier.
 Hilton made his debut, on 14 August 2011, in a 1–0 win against defending champion Lille.
 After making seven appearances so far, he scored his first goal for the club, in a 2–2 draw against Bordeaux.
 At Montpellier, Hilton helped the club win their first league title after winning 2–1 against already relegated side Auxerre.
 At the end of the 2011–12 season, Hilton was named Trophées UNFP du football's Team of the Year of 2012.
 During the season, Hilton's contract with Montpellier was extended after the club activated its options to keep him for another year.

 The following 2012–13 season, Hilton continued to be in the club's first team place, though been used in and out.
 Hilton played his first European match in over two years, in a 2–1 loss against Arsenal in the group-stage of the Champions League.
 Eventually, the club was eliminated from the Champions League after finishing fourth place.
 Following the departure of Mapou Yanga-Mbiwa to Newcastle United, Hilton was appointed as the club's new captain.
 On 1 March 2013, Hilton scored his first goal of the season, in a 2–0 win over Rennes.
 However, the club was unable to defend their league title as they surrendered it to title chaser Paris Saint Germain, who finished second last season.
 The club finished ninth place, far from missing out of European competitions.
 Despite this, Hilton signed a one-year contract with the club, until 2014.

 On 7 February 2017, Hilton scored Montpellier's goal in a 2–1 home defeat to AS Monaco, becoming, at the age of 39, the oldest Ligue 1 goalscorer until Benjamin Nivet scored for Troyes AC in April 2018.
-On 3 February 2019, Hilton started against Nimes and in doing so, he become the oldest player to feature in a Ligue 1 match in the 21st century at the age of 41 years and 143 days, thus breaking the previous record set up by Benjamin Nivet by six days.
-On 15 September 2020, just two days after his 43rd birthday, he become the first player since Roger Courtois in 1956 to play a match in Ligue 1 at the age of 43 when he featured in Montpelier's 2-1 victory over Lyon.
+On 3 February 2019, Hilton started against Nîmes and in doing so, he become the oldest player to feature in a Ligue 1 match in the 21st century at the age of 41 years and 143 days, thus breaking the previous record set up by Benjamin Nivet by six days.
+On 15 September 2020, just two days after his 43rd birthday, he become the first player since Roger Courtois in 1956 to play a match in Ligue 1 at the age of 43 when he featured in Montpelier's 2–1 victory over Lyon.
 However, he was also sent off in the 81st minute.

 In June 2021, Hilton announced that he would be leaving Montpellier following the expiration of his contract on 1 July.
 The same day, he announced his retirement from football.